dsc-courses/dsc106-2025-sp/projects/project2.md

 file).

 Please **deploy your HTML report to a publicly accessible URL**.
-We recommend GitHub Pages (as described in [Lab 1, Part 2](../../labs/lab01/#part-2-creating-our-own-website-from-scratch-and-publishing-it-on-the-web)).
+We recommend GitHub Pages (as described in lab 1).
 Your Project 2 submission can be part of the portfolio website that you've made for the labs (e.g., a subdirectory).
 Once deployed, please **double check** that your web page is appearing and rendering correctly at the publicly-accessible